CloudSlang/cs-intellij-plugin/README.md

 12. Select the following jar and add it to classpath: __*IntelliJ_Installation_Dir*/plugins/yaml/lib/yaml.jar__

-13. __cloudslang-intellij-plugin__ depends on CloudSlang compiler.
+13. CloudSlang IntelliJ Plugin depends on CloudSlang compiler.
 To be able to compile the code you have to add cloudslang-compiler to classpath.
 Navigate to __File > Project Structure > Libraries__.

 14. Locate __lib__ directory inside __cloudslang-idea-plugin__ and add it to the classpath.
 **You can add the entire lib folder to the classpath, you don't have to manually add each jar from inside.**